ssciwr/Python-best-practices-course/Material_Part2_Linter/README.md

 ```
 flake8 --ignore E303,E305 Material_Part2_Linter/example1.py
 ```
-Try out all the commands and familiarize yourself with the output.
+**Task 1: Try out all the commands and familiarize yourself with the output.**

 ## Configuring flake8
 In some cases, you may want to ignore flake8 errors or set limits differently, for example if you want to increase your line length to 120.
 You can reconfiger flake8 in a [number of different ways](https://flake8.pycqa.org/en/latest/user/configuration.html), and we will be using a flake8 configuration file.

 In order to do so, place a `.flake8` file in the root of your folder.
-The top of the file contains the line `[flake8]` - see [the example](../.flake8).
+The top of the file contains the line `[flake8]` - see [the example](https://github.com/ssciwr/Python-best-practices-course/blob/main/.flake8).
 A list of ignored errors can be included following the `ignore` option.

 If you want to ignore additional errors to the ones specified in your flake8 configuration file, use `extend-ignore` (instead of `ignore`) when invoking flake8 (just using `ignore` will overwrite the specifications in your .flake8 configuration).
 ```
 flake8 --extend-ignore E305 Material_Part2_Linter/example1.py
 ```

-A good `.flake8` file will look like this
+A good `.flake8` file will look like this:
 ```
 [flake8]
 extend-ignore = E203